-The Food Assistance Program (FAP) is a joint initiative between the USDA and the State of Michigan’s DHS that aims to help low-income families, the elderly, and the disabled buy an adequate supply of nutritious food.
+Michigan's Food Assistance Program (FAP) is a joint initiative between the USDA and the State of Michigan’s DHS that aims to help low-income families, the elderly, and the disabled buy an adequate supply of nutritious food.

 Otherwise, receipt of benefits is limited to no more than 3 months within a 36-month period.
 This is known as a time limit.